-Global events, such as the Covid-19 pandemic, acts of war or terrorist attacks, might affect the performance of portfolio companies or result in the Company's service providers being unable to meet their contractual duties.
+Global events, such as another pandemic, acts of war or terrorist attacks, might affect the performance of portfolio companies or result in the Company's service providers being unable to meet their contractual duties.

-Towards the end of the year under review, the invasion of Ukraine by Russia has led to new upsets in the markets as sanctions against Russia and supply emergencies have led to market volatility and increased inflation.
+During the year under review, the ongoing war in Ukraine and sanctions against Russia have led to supply emergencies, market volatility and increased inflation.
 Political and economic developments both in the UK and world-wide are being monitored and discussed, where relevant, between the Board and the Investment Manager as part of the portfolio review at every Board meeting.

-The Investment Manager maintains a dialogue with the investee companies and monitors the impact of any material events, such as the Covid-19 pandemic and the Russia/Ukraine conflict on their business, and updates the Board accordingly.
+The Investment Manager maintains a dialogue with the investee companies and monitors the impact of any material events on their business, and updates the Board accordingly.